imsc-rosetta/imsc-rosetta-specification/documents/japanese.md

 ## Rubies

 Rubies for Japanese are supported through the use of nested spans with ruby specific styles attached.

+### Ruby rendering note

+It has been noticed that some IMSC renderers including in Chrome and Safari ignore the rubyReserve setting.
+When rubies are present, there is a vertical shift in the placement of horizontal subtitles (or horizontal shift for vertical subtitles).
+This is not an issue with IMSC Rosetta, but IMSCJS.
+As IMSC Rosetta is primarily designed for the creation and transcode of subtitles, not emission this is not seen as an issue.
+However, it is recommended that through testing is undertaken when converting to and from Rosetta for Japanese to ensure rubies are correctly positioned in the final player/renderer.

 ### Ruby Specific Styles: